How to Make Shopify Store Faster?

 If any of the links on your website leads to a non-existing page, website, image, CSS or JS file, it means it’s a broken link.
 The more broken links you have on a website, the more HTTP requests it generates.
 Consequently, it leads to increased page load time.

 To fix this issue, you can use a free tool like Broken Link Checker from Ahrefs.

-Focus on testing and optimising mobile performance
+Focus on testing and optimizing mobile performance

 Mobile shopping consistently overcomes desktop shopping since it’s a quicker and more accessible way.
 The statistics from Shopify stores confirm it: